 As with any institutional structure, those are those who profit by it through running sidelines and scams.
 So in Marcello's Hell, there is a devil who acts as pimp for the prostitutes among the flatterers [even the damned have their needs he explains], there are devils who operate a skilift down to the third bolgia, and also run a cafe at the bottom, and a haberdasher who sells zips and buttons to the schismatics, making a tidy profit from souls such as Mohammed.
 The transformation of the theological the restricted vision of Limbo's denizens the existence in knowledge of God but without hope of salvation is illustrated by a soul being allowed to watch TV but only able to receive Telenorba [translated, of course, as Channel 5].

-Much anachronism is related to American culture: Homer, Walt Disney avant la lettre
+Much anachronism is related to American culture: Homer, Walt Disney avant la lettre.

 Devil who reopens wounds of schismatics is imagined as Freddy Krueger.
 Soul suffering from Saturday Night Fever.